ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 : This field is optional.

 l: (language)
-: The "lang" field indicates the language used for the JSON-encoded "j" and "o" fields.
+: The "l" field indicates the language used for the JSON-encoded "j" and "o" fields.
 The value of this field MUST conform to the language tag syntax specified in {{Section 2.1 of !RFC5646}}.
 : This field is optional but RECOMMENDED to aid in localization.